ArNAB-0053/Resurate/README.md

 # Resurate
 Resurate is Machine Learning based APP
-## Problems in traditional resume screening process
-  ❖ Plagued by inefficiency and human bias.

-  ❖ Manual review is time-consuming.

-  ❖ It sometimes fails to accurately match candidates with job requirements.
+## Problem Statement
+Traditional resume screening processes suffer from inefficiency and human bias, often involving time-consuming manual reviews that may inaccurately match candidates with job requirements.
+This inefficiency can impede swift talent acquisition and result in missing out on ideal candidates.
+Today, we introduce an AI/ML algorithm that revolutionizes this process by parsing, filtering, and ranking resumes based on candidate suitability, significantly streamlining selection, accelerating hiring, and driving efficiency while remaining adaptable to future recruitment needs.

-## Introduction
+## Proposed Approach
-Introducing our groundbreaking **AI/ML resume parsing algorithm**.
-It filters and ranks resumes based on skills and experience, revolutionizing hiring by accelerating the process and enhancing efficiency.
-Join us as we explore its transformative impact on recruitment.
+We leverage AI/ML to revolutionize resume screening, aiming for faster, unbiased, and precise candidate-job matching.
+Our approach includes data collection, NLP-based feature extraction, model training, resume parsing, and a user-friendly interface for seamless deployment.

 ## Features
 **Automated Resume Parsing**: NLP-powered parsing extracts essential candidate information from resumes.